IntegrCiTy/dblayer/README.md

 This includes:
 * retrieving/storing scenario data from/to a database
 * retrieving/storing co-simulation setups from/to a database
+* creating simulation models from information stored in a database
 * associating initial values and parameters of a simulator configuration with entries in the database and retrieving/storing the from/to the database